 Fall is a lovely time of year.
 The weather cools down, the leaves change, and the sweaters come out.
-And for many of us, fall is also the time to get some serious crafting done.
+And for many of us, it’s also the time to get some serious crafting done.

-We found easy fall craft ideas you can do with your kids, friends, or on your own.
-The best part is that many of these ideas use items you probably have on hand.
-Read on to see these 10 fall crafts that will make your home gourd-geous.
+We’ve gathered a list of 10 easy fall craft ideas you can do with your kids, friends, or on your own.
+The best part is that many of these projects use items you probably have on hand.
+Explore the autumnal endeavors below and pick one (or a few) to bring cozy touches to your home.

 1. Canning Jar Pumpkins

-Why we love this craft: Canning rings are the underappreciated crowns of mason jars, and craft projects like this show off their versatility.
-Try using rings that may no longer be fit for canning (the dented or rusty ones), and pick any paint you want to add a pop of color.
+Why we love this craft: Canning rings are the underappreciated crowns of mason jars, and projects like this show off their versatility.
+Try using rings that are no longer fit for canning (the dented or rusty ones), and pick any paint you want to add a pop of color.

 • Canning jar rings